himanshu-cse/Self-Driving-Car-Autonomous-Driving-Model/README.md

 ```
 Python3 drive.py model.h5
 ```
-And the open udacity stimulator and run it in autonomous mode.
+And then open udacity stimulator and run it in autonomous mode.
 The drive.py will load the trained model and use the model to make predictions on individual images in real-time and send the predicted angle back to the server via a websocket connection.
 <!---
 Saving a video of the autonomous agent
 ```